8 Inventory management techniques for manufacturing

 Get live inventory management tools

-Katana seamlessly integrates with your favorite business tools to give you the features necessary to manage your sales and manufacturing all from one screen.
-Get started for free.
+Katana seamlessly integrates with your favorite business tools to give you the features necessary to manage your inventory, sales, and production all from one screen.
+Get started now.

 5. Average costing

-To use the average cost, or weighted-average method, a manufacturer assigns a cost to items in inventory based on the total cost of goods purchased or manufactured in a period, divided by the total number of items:
+To use the average cost or weighted-average method, a business assigns a cost to items in inventory based on the total cost of goods acquired in a period, divided by the total number of items:

-Average cost Formula = Total cost of production / Number of units produced
+Average cost formula = Total cost of purchases / Number of units purchased

-Under this method, each unit in stock is assigned a cost equal to the average of all costs incurred to acquire or produce the units available for sale.
+Under this method, each unit in stock is assigned a cost equal to the average of all costs incurred to acquire the units available for sale.

 The average cost per unit is computed periodically, usually at the end of each accounting period — and all units in inventory are then valued at this average cost.